Welcome to Beyond Hogwarts!

-It's not enough to have a feeling that Dumbledore's not , or to want him not to be .
-What you need is a way to prove he's not .
+It’s not enough to have a feeling that Dumbledore’s not dead, or to want him not to be dead.
+What you need is a way to prove he’s not dead.

 We at Wizarding World Press are happy to help you work on techniques needed for doing that.

 Now, if life was a Jasper Fforde novel, you could just walk right into Book 6 and do a little poking around like his Jurisfiction operative Thursday Next.
 You could get there before Hagrid, for instance, and listen to ALL of that conversation Dumbledore had with Snape.
 That would rock, especially if it meant you heard something that meant the book was supposed to have ended differently.

 Sadly what would be standard operating procedure for Thursday Next would be fanfiction for us.
 So what to do, what to do…